THE PHOENIX THEATRE

 Susan Connors, props and costumer artisan Phoenix Theatre

-Costumer, Set Designer
+Costumer, Set Dresser

 Susan is an actress, costumer, and set dresser often seen on the local stage.